 Investments in CGIAR may be delivered through the multi-Funder CGIAR Trust Fund and/or directly to specific projects at CGIAR Research Centers (outside the Fund), which is called Bilateral Funding.
 Funding for the CGIAR Trust Fund is channeled through three Windows, at increasing levels of Funder collective action:

 Further analysis of System revenue since 2011 by funding source is shown in Figure 2 below.
-W1 and W2 in 2021 increased by 6% from 2020 levels.
+W1 and W2 in 2019 remained at the same level as in 2018.

 Figure 3 shows the main categories of expenditure.
-Overall, expenses in 2021 increased by 14% to $839 million from $737 million in 2020.
-In 2021, 84% of expenditure was on research and collaboration costs, and 16% was on general, administrative, and system-level costs.
+Overall, expenses in 2019 decreased by 3% to $836 million from $860 million in 2018.
+In 2019, 86% of expenditure was on research and collaboration costs, and 14% was on general, administrative and System-level costs.
+A 1% reduction was seen in general administrative expenses, along with a corresponding increase in research expenses from the 2018 benchmark.

-For access to more detailed information on funding and expenditure by Center, Program, or Funder, visit the CGIAR Financial Report dashboards.
-The dashboards will be available in August 2022.
+For access to more detailed information on funding and expenditure by Center, Program or Funder, please refer to the CGIAR Financial Report dashboards.